falmata/scraper-opcvm/readme.md

 ## Context

-The aim of this project is to collect and analyze financial data.
-The aim is to retrieve the share price of an OPCVM (**ISIN IE0002ZXSH01**) from a public source, then calculate indicators over several periods.
+This project aims to collect and analyze financial data.
+We have to retrieve the share price of an OPCVM (**ISIN IE0002ZXSH01**) from a public source, then calculate indicators over several periods.
 The results are then exported to a CSV file.
-Add some granulaty to the data.
+Add some granularity to the data.

 - **Data source: Yahoo Finance (https://finance.yahoo.com/quote/WPEA.PA/history/)**